House GOP struggles to win over holdouts on Trump's tax bill in late-night session

-WASHINGTON — (AP) — House Republicans were straining past midnight to advance President Donald Trump's tax and spending cuts package despite GOP leaders having spent the afternoon and evening working furiously to persuade skeptical holdouts to send it to his desk by the Fourth of July deadline.
+WASHINGTON — (AP) — House Republicans strained through a day of starts and stops trying to advance President Donald Trump's tax and spending cuts package, GOP leaders working almost around the clock to persuade skeptical holdouts to send the bill to his desk by the Fourth of July deadline.

-The roll call vote that started late Wednesday was held open for hours as several Republicans refused to give their votes.
+A procedural roll call that started late Wednesday night was held open into Thursday morning as several Republicans refused to give their votes.
 With few to spare from their slim majority, the outcome was in jeopardy.
 House Speaker Mike Johnson had recalled lawmakers to Washington, eager to seize on the momentum of the bill's passage the day before in the Senate, and he vowed to press ahead.

-“Everybody wants to get to yes,” Johnson said during an interview on Fox News as the voting was underway.
+“Our way is to plow through and get it done," Johnson said, emerging in the middle of the night from a series of closed-door meetings.
+He expected votes later Thursday morning.
+“We will meet our July 4th deadline.”

-But as voting stalled Trump lashed out in a midnight post: “What are the Republicans waiting for???
+But as voting stalled Trump, who hosted lawmakers Wednesday at the White House and spoke with some by phone, lashed out in a midnight post: “What are the Republicans waiting for???
 What are you trying to prove???”
 He also warned starkly of political fallout from the delay “COSTING YOU VOTES!!!”

 The idea of quickly convening to for a vote on the more than 800-page bill was a risky gambit, one designed to meet Trump's demand for a holiday finish.
 Republicans have struggled mightily with the bill nearly every step of the way, often succeeding by the narrowest of margins — just one vote.
 Their slim 220-212 majority leaves little room for defections.